1. What is MOM?

 2. Who is behind MOM?

-In Ukraine, RSF cooperates with the Institute of Mass Information.
-The project is funded by the Federal German Ministry of Economic Development and Cooperation (BMZ)
+In each country, MOM is implemented in cooperation with a local partner organization.
+In Ukraine, RSF worked with the Institute of Mass Information (IMI).
+The project was funded by the German Federal Ministry of Economic Development and Cooperation (BMZ).

 3. Where can I download this report?

 The website affords a PDF download containing all website content.
 The PDF is automatically generated and thus updated on a daily base.
 It exists for all website languages.
 In order to generate the PDF, scroll down to the website footer, choose your preferred language and “Download complete website as PDF”.

 4. Why is transparency of media ownership important?

 Media pluralism is a key aspect of democratic societies as free, independent, and diverse media reflect divergent viewpoints and allow criticism of people in power.
 Risks to diversity of ideas are caused by media market concentration, when only a few players exert dominant influence on public opinion and raise entrance barriers for other players and perspectives (media ownership concentration).
 The biggest obstacle to fight it is lack of transparency of media ownership: How can people evaluate the reliability of information, if they don´t know who provides it?
 How can journalists work properly, if they don´t know who controls the company they work for?
 And how can media authorities address excessive media concentration, if they don´t know who is behind the media´s steering wheel?

 MOM thus aims to create transparency and to answer the question “who eventually controls media content?” in order to raise public awareness, to create a fact base for advocacy to hold political and economic players accountable for the existing conditions.

 As we consider ownership transparency as a crucial precondition to enforce media pluralism, we document the openness of media companies/outlets to provide information on their ownership structure.
 Considering their answers, we distinguish different levels of transparency – which is indicated for each media outlet and media company on their profile.